es-ude/denspp.offline/README.md

 - Git ([Link](https://git-scm.com/downloads))
 - PyCharm Community Version ([Link](https://www.jetbrains.com/de-de/pycharm/download/#section=windows))

-It is recommended that each working group will create a new branch for editing their input.
-At the end of each project, their input will be merged with the main branch.
-Further information about this software framework are described in the paper at the end of the readme file.
+It is recommended that each new feature will be edited in a new branch.
+If the integration is done and all tests are runned successful, please create a pull request for merging it back into the main branch.
+Further information about using this software framework are described in the paper at the end of the readme file.

 If you create a new repo and you want to use the functionalities of this Python tool.
 Then please initialise the project.toml using `uv` and write the following code into the terminal.
 ```